Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 Trees' **bark** is also very **smooth** to allow quick runoff into the roots (stem flow).
 Trees may also have 'drip tips' which allows water to run off them (drip flow), resulting in less damage.
 Their cuticles are also thicker, making them very waxy, and their stems are flexible to maximise rotation to point at the sun for maximum photosynthesis!

-Finally, **buttress roots** are big, ridged roots with a huge surface area which significantly supports the larger trees (ususally emergents - above canopy)
+Finally, **buttress roots** are big, ridged roots with a huge surface area which significantly supports the larger trees (usually **emergents** - above canopy)

 **Epiphytes** are smaller plants which live on other plants' branches in the canopy, getting all their nutrients from the air and water.
-This is possible as the canopy acts as an umbrella - moisture evaporating from below gets trapped in it, and moisture from above (i.e rain) gets trapped in it as well.
+This is possible as the canopy acts as an umbrella - moisture evaporating from below gets trapped in it, and moisture from above (i.e. rain) gets trapped in it as well.
 More like a sponge now I think about it! **Evapotranspiration** (from evaporation **and** transpiration - from the plants) is also strong, increasing atmospheric moisture levels, which will eventually fall back down as precipitation.

 ![Drip tips](https://cheatsheet-assets.ibaguette.com/gcse/geography/DripTip.jpg)